 Recent court rulings have softened the application of “caveat emptor” as applied to brokers.
 Also, the New York legislature amended the law governing real estate broker licensing to add some disclosure requirements (in 2002), and added more disclosure requirements with the passage of the Property Condition Disclosure Act (the PCDA).
 (N.Y.
 Real Prop.
 Law §§ 460-467.)

 The Listing Broker’s Disclosure Requirements Under the PCDA

 The listing broker is required to advise the seller about the disclosure requirements contained in the PCDA prior to the time the buyer signs the real estate purchase contract.
 The listing broker will usually provide a blank disclosure statement form for the seller to complete, but is not legally required to do so.

-Once the form is completed and signed by the seller, and delivered to and signed by the buyer, the listing broker must attach it to the original signed contract.
 The listing broker is also supposed to notify the buyer about the PCDA if the buyer is not represented by a broker.
 A listing broker who performs these actions in a timely manner will not be liable for any violation of the PCDA.